An Amazing “Lighted Forest” is Coming to Golden Gate Park

 Golden Gate Park, San Francisco

 The art installation will begin on December 1st and will be open to the public from Dec.
 10 through Feb.
 28 with a possible extension to June 1.
-The lighting each night will take place from sundown to approximately 10pm.
+The lighting each night will take place from sundown to 8:30pm.
 The project is paid for through private donations to the Park Alliance’s Golden Gate Park 150 campaign and does not use city funds.
 Peacock Meadow sits in the park’s east end between McLaren Lodge and the Conservatory of Flowers and across from the new pop-up Welcome Center on JFK Drive.

 The Entwined installation creates a whimsical wonderland where visitors can explore paths and sit under a grove of three entwined sculptural trees while practicing social distancing.
 The trees range from 12 to 20 feet tall with illuminated canopies as large as 30 feet, filling the meadow with changing light.
 Sculptures comprised of 2,000 LED lights cluster into small flowering bushes at varying heights, further filling the green space with peaks and valleys of radiating light.